650b Mudguard

 London Calling on Facebook

 Sorry should have mentioned I have one of those and it does tend to rub the hans does have a slight distortion in it.
 Where the fork legs are a larger dia to allow for the wiper seals it pushes the mucky nuts in hence slight rubbing.
-I can move it about to stop it but soon as I hit the rough stuff the mucky nuts moves to its natural position and the rubbing starts again.0
+I can move it about to stop it but soon as I hit the rough stuff the mucky nuts moves to its natural position and the rubbing starts again.

 I have a pike with 2.35 650b Hans Dampfs and it works fine for me

-Make sure the Velcro is tight0 -
+Make sure the Velcro is tight

 Tried again with my mucky nuts took the wheel out to make sure i could do the straps tight put the wheel on and its still rubbing its actually catching the top of the tyre.
-Why on earth did Rockshox make that brace so low an extra 5mm higher surely wouldnt have spoilt any of the dynamics of the fork0
+Why on earth did Rockshox make that brace so low an extra 5mm higher surely wouldnt have spoilt any of the dynamics of the fork

 I'm not sure why that's happening